abhit-rana/Will-Hero/README.md

 ## Implementation

-* The UI of the game is designed through JavaFX
+* The UI of the Game is designed through JavaFX
-* Animations in the game are made through the Animation Timer, Translation, and Timeline classes within JavaFX Framework
+* Animations in the Game are made through the Animation Timer, Translation, and Timeline classes within JavaFX Framework
-* The option to save and load the game is made through a Serializable interface, and Serialization/deserialization concepts
+* The option to save and load the Game is made through a Serializable interface, and Serialization/deserialization concepts

 ## Game Instructions

+* The User first Enters their Name and then starts the Game.

-* The game aims to Reach the Endpoint.
+* The Game aims to Reach the Endpoint by defeating the Final Enemy at the destination.
 * Player moves forward by Left-Click.

 * On the destination's path, obstacles like TNT(explosive)

-  and holes between platforms would be present.
+  And holes between platforms would be present.

 * The player must also save himself from enemies by killing

-  or dodging them.
+  Or dodging them.

-* Before reaching the endpoint, there would be one big enemy which needs to be defeated.
+* Before reaching the endpoint, one big enemy must be defeated to complete the Game.

 * Enemy could be killed either through a weapon[knife and Missile]

-  or by making them fall into holes.
+  Or by making them fall into holes.

 * The weapon is obtained through the Treasure boxes available in the path.

 * The Treasure box would randomly contain the Coins

-  or Weapons.
+  Or Weapons.

 * Coins would also be available in the space, which the player can earn by catching them.

+* The User could also load their previous saved games.

 ## Dependencies